kyuupichan/kcpp/README.rst

 ChangeLog
 =========

-0.1  2025-03-16

-Initial release.
-Quite incomplete but progress from here should be rapid.

-0.2  2025-03-23

-Object-like macro expansion, and diagnostics with a macro stack, are implemented.

-0.3  2025-03-28

-Macro expansion imlementation complete.  #line implemented.
+0.5 2025-04-07

+_Pragma, #pragma, __has_include(), __has_cpp_attribute() implemented.
+Several bugs fixed.

+0.4.1 2025-04-02

+Change directory layout so I don't have to fight setuptools.

 0.4 2025-04-02

 #include implemented.
 Skinning.
 Preprocessed output done.

-0.4.1 2025-04-02

-Change directory layout so I don't have to fight setuptools.
+0.3  2025-03-28

+Macro expansion imlementation complete.  #line implemented.

+0.2  2025-03-23

+Object-like macro expansion, and diagnostics with a macro stack, are implemented.

+0.1  2025-03-16

+Initial release.
+Quite incomplete but progress from here should be rapid.